tanem/express-bookshelf-realworld-example-app/README.md

 #### initializers

 The initialization procedure is based on [the approach taken by the Locomotive framework](http://www.locomotivejs.org/guide/initialization/).
-App initialization steps have been split into seperate functions in the `initializers/` folder, and are run in a certain order.
+App initialization steps have been split into separate functions in the `initializers/` folder, and are run in a certain order.
 Any required app-wide references are set on the [`app.locals`](https://expressjs.com/en/4x/api.html#app.locals) object.

 ### configuration